Iconoclasta/PRTB/README.md

-Note from wallet developers:

-Remember that this is still a beta, and many major changes were made in the recent days.
-If you notice the bot not responding, this seems to be on the fault of Reddit API or the library used by the bot.
-I'm investigating into this.
-Private messages to the bot work fine, so you can deposit/withdraw/check balance and history all you want.

-If you find any bugs or want to suggest changes, send me a private message!

 # PIVX Reddit TipBot

 [![Build Status](https://travis-ci.com/CameraLucida/PIVXRedditTipBot.svg?branch=master)](https://travis-ci.com/CameraLucida/PIVXRedditTipBot)  [![Dependencies](https://david-dm.org/CameraLucida/PIVXRedditTipBot.svg)](https://david-dm.org/CameraLucida/PIVXRedditTipBot)

+# Welcome

+With more than *1.6 Billion* monthly views and the largest crypto-specific communities (or subreddits) in the world, Reddit is one of the most influential forums to make announcements, share ideas and engage with peers in crypto today.
+The PIVX Reddit Tip-Bot aims at empowering this user base by allowing easy access to PIVX, one of the most private and lightweight coins in the cryptoverse.
+Users will be able to reward authors of content they enjoyed, trade PIVX for goods and services, and monetize their threads and comments in a safe and distributed fashion.

 # How to use it

-The PIVX Reddit Tip Bot allows Reddit.com users to perform basic PIVX transactions between fellow redditors.
+The PIVX Reddit Tip Bot allows Reddit.com users to perform basic PIVX transactions between fellow Redditors.

-The bot interfaces with you via /u/pivxtipbot which will respond to the following commands via DM:
+The bot interfaces with you via /u/pivxtipbot which will respond to the following commands via Direct Message (DM):

-`!deposit` - this command generates a **one time** deposit address for your account.
+`!deposit` - this command generates a **one-time** deposit address for your account.
 This address will therefore only be associated with your account for **one** transaction.
 You must generate a new deposit address every time you wish to reload your account.
 Every time you generate a new deposit address all previous addresses are invalidated,

 `!withdraw [the amount of piv] [your PIVX address]` - this command withdraws your PIVX to any PIVX address.
 The minimum amount of PIVX to withdraw is 0.1 PIV.